InjectiveLabs/docs/source/includes/_overview.md

 ## Architecture Overview

 Injective Protocol enables traders to create and trade on arbitrary spot and derivative markets.
-The entire process of orderbook management, trade execution, order matching and settlement occurs on-chain through the logic codified by the Injective Chain's [exchange module](https://chain.injective.network/modules/exchange/).
+The entire process includes on-chain limit orderbook management, on-chain trade execution, on-chain order matching, on-chain transaction settlement, and on-chain trading incentive distribution through the logic codified by the Injective Chain's [exchange module](https://chain.injective.network/modules/exchange/).

 Architecturally there are two main services that traders should concern themselves with: